amaurijp/sofc_db/README.md

 11. SOFC operation temperature (tp) / Physical Unit = degrees Celcius;
 12. XXXX (pw) / Physical Unit = mW cm<sup>-2</sup>

+Information about the scientific articles used is present in the database (article title, DOI, abstract).

 -------------------------------------------------------------------------------

 The databases were generated using the NLP pipelines